FICTION AND DRAMA

 Here are listed, first, all known novels in which Greek love is at least arguably the main theme.
-Then follow some others in which it is a significant theme, then published plays with Greek love as their main theme, and finally books of Greek love poetry.
-Within these four lists, they are arranged in alphabetical order of the authors' surnames.
+Then follow some others in which it is a significant theme, and finally published plays with Greek love as their main theme, and finally books of Greek love poetry.
+Within these three lists, they are arranged in alphabetical order of the authors' surnames.
 Short stories are included.
 All books are in English unless otherwise stated and all translations mentioned are into English.

 These lists remains very much under construction, and contributions will be most welcome.